 Church Planting Resident and Operations Manager for New Community Outreach

 Kaitlin and Hana have been married since 2013 and are the proud parents of three amazing sons.
 She is passionate about organizational systems that enable non-profits to focus on racial justice, reconciliation, and community development.
 She has worked as an executive pastor and in the business sector previously.

 David and Maggie have been married since 1999.
 They are the parents of two wonderful sons.
 David is passionate about racial justice and reconciliation within the Body of Christ and regularly writes and speaks about these and similar topics.
 He is Ordained to Word and Sacrament with the Evangelical Covenant Church.

 Associate Pastor of Congregational Care

 Kevin has served in pastoral ministry for 13 years following 28 years of ministry in foreign missions.
 He and his wife Linda have been married for 47 years.
 Kevin’s twin focuses at New Community are strengthening marriages and equipping the church for financial stewardship.

 Sonia is a restorative justice practitioner, educator, mentor, and most importantly, an auntie to her two amazing and spunky nieces.
 In any role she assumes, she is committed to creating safe and collaborative spaces for learning and growth for students, staff, and the community at large.
 It is in these spaces, she believes, that we can make a positive impact.

 Visit New Community Outreach to learn more about Sonia

 As a congregational church, our membership elects a leadership team to steward the church’s mission.
 The leadership team also oversees the church budget and provides ministry leadership.
-You can email the leadership team directly with any questions.

 Do you have any questions about the church?
 Can we serve you in any way?